• Skip to primary navigation

 Instructions

-• Soak the dates in warm tap water for 10 minutes and then drain.
+• Start by soaking the dates in warm tap water for 10 minutes and then drain.

-• Place the dates, peanut butter, cocoa powder, peanuts, chia seeds, vanilla, and salt into a food processor (or blender) and pulse until all of the ingredients are blended together and forms a thick dough.
-If the dough doesn’t come together add 1 tablespoon of water.
+• Pulse until all of the ingredients are blended and form a thick dough.
+If the dough doesn't come together, add one tablespoon of water.
+Once the dough holds together and you can form a ball, it's ready.

-• Roll the dough into 20 balls and then store in an airtight container in the refrigerator.
-Let the bites set for about 3 hours or overnight in the refrigerator.
-You can also place in the freezer.
+• After you roll the protein balls, store them in an airtight container in the refrigerator.
+Let the protein balls set for about 3 hours or overnight in the refrigerator.
+Enjoy

 Video